OPT Investigator Jobs

 Target industries with established OPT hiring pipelines

 Insurance carriers, financial institutions, and federal contractors regularly hire OPT investigators.
 These employers handle compliance and fraud work year-round, which means consistent hiring rather than seasonal surges.
-Focus your search on organizations with documented OPT or H-1B sponsorship histories.
+Focus your search on organizations with documented OPT or H-1B visa sponsorship histories.

 Clarify whether your degree qualifies for a STEM OPT extension